DrevilYT/ActivationScript/v3.2/Readme.txt

-If you prefer the multiple files version instead of one, like before:
+If you prefer the multiple files version instead of one file, like before:

 Go to: https://github.com/xdrevx/xdrevx.github.io/tree/main/dwat